PAUL ROGAT LOEB, CEEP Founder

 Luke joined CEEP in 2017 and is currently a sophomore at University of Wisconsin-Madison studying Journalism and Spanish.
 During his time at UW-Madison, he has engaged in voter outreach work through an internship with Madison City Clerk Maribeth Witzel-Behl, where he has created a long-term communications plan between the City and the University.
 Because of his work, the City now can display important voter outreach material across campus, something that has historically been of great difficulty.
 He has also served as a Special Registration Deputy (SRD) and Election Official (EO).
 He is driven by a desire to make sure everyone can perform their civic duty easily and efficiently, a goal he believes can be achieved through education.

-MARGOT LAIRD, Development and Special Projects Coordinator
+MARGOT LAIRD, Special Projects Coordinator